tyreepearson/field-workshops-terraform/docs/index.md

 8. Deploy your policy
   - _Secret Step 9, relax and enjoy automated policy enforcement_

+???

+high level this is the workflow for writting sentinel policies which will include testing.
+This is a pretty standard development workflow, there is just somethings that are specific to terraform and sentinel in the first couple steps
 ---
 name: authoring-workflow-diagram
 #Authoring Workflow Diagram